 1 9 5 6 – 1 9 5 7 (USA)

-This NBC series (the first TV variety show hosted by an African-American) began as a modest 15-minute show, but soon expanded to 30 minutes thanks to Nat King Cole‘s unique talent.
+This NBC series (the first TV variety show hosted by an African-American) began as a modest 15-minute show in November 1956, but soon expanded to 30 minutes thanks to Nat King Cole‘s unique talent.

 Unfortunately, despite the positive audience response, national sponsors feared that 1956 was not the ideal time for an African American to be beamed into living rooms and refused to put their money towards keeping the show on the air.